Skip to content

 Aggravated sexual assault charges are classified as an indictable offence in which the matter will be heard at the District Court.

-As expert sexual assault lawyers based in Sydney, Benjamin Leonardo – The Defenders possess a vast range of experience in defending various criminal cases throughout Local, District and Supreme Courts in NSW.
+As expert sexual assault lawyers based in Sydney, Essere – The Defenders possess a vast range of experience in defending various criminal cases throughout Local, District and Supreme Courts in NSW.
 With a 90% success rate for all the cases we represent, our clients can be confident that our team will achieve the best outcome possible regardless of the Court the matter is heard in.

 If you are someone you know is facing aggravated sexual assault charges, contact our team now for a first consultation.